dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> Simon — I am very satisfied with the theme.

 > @nexro — Thanks for your good work and fast response @ Slack!

 > @giosem — Thanks Dwain!
 Great theme!
 I really love it.